• Skip to main content

 In Latin America, references to Santa Barbara are code for Changó.
 Once you understand the code, you see this everywhere in the Caribbean.

-He was a real person who became a God
+He was a Real Person who became a God

 Some orishas are purely spiritual.
 Others were historical figures who were deified.

 Changó was the third king of Oyó, a Yoruba state on the border of Benin and Nigeria.
 His seven-year reign was marked by fighting and conquest, but he made the Oyó Empire rich.
-He had several wives as was customary, but his wife Oshun also became an orisha.
+He had several wives as was customary, but his wife Oshún also became an orisha.

 The reign of Changó ended when his palace was struck by lightning.
 After that, the Oyó Empire declined and in the 1800s, many of his people were sold into slavery by the neighboring Fulani and Fon (Benin).
 That is how many Yorubans ended up in the Americas.